nblstrue/PingPong-with-Raylib/README.md

 - score incrementation from 10 to 2
 - Screenshots possible with  CTRL_Key + S_Key

+### Version 1.8.5

+- Two starting window showing you the objective and how to control the platform

 ### Update 1.0 (1st of March 2024)

 - Bug n°1 = When score decrement to 10, when it was above 10, score reset to 0 (problem is the (score < 10) if condition)